kisscool/movie_mashup/README.md

 Movie Mashup
 ============

-Quick and dirty personal movie mashup.
+Quick and (very) dirty personal movie mashup.
 Nothing to see for normal people.

 Quick install
 ------------